Mainul163/football-league/README.md

 # My Project Name is football-league
 A Single Page Application with a dynamic posts of fake data loaded from REST API.

-A user can see the dynamically loaded post and comments.
+Tools : React.js, REST API, React Router, Material UI, Netlify